authormcorey927-stack/Matthew-Corey-Publishing/README.md

 ---

 *This README may grow as the project evolves.*
-Central hub for Matthew Corey’s books, merchandise, and digital publishing projects.
+Central hub for Two Dogs Publishing's books, merchandise, and digital publishing projects.

 This repository will house:
 - Author website files and landing pages